 The Company's long-term debt consists of borrowings under its Fifth Amended and Restated Credit Agreement (the "Agreement").
-On March 1, 2022, th Company executed an amendment to the Agreement, which reduced the revolving credit line from 375 million to 225 million and extended the maturity date of the loans under the facility from February 16, 2023 to May 30, 2023.
-Interest is payable on the unpaid principal amount of the facility at a rate equal to the Secured Overnight Financing Rate ("SOFR", which shall be at least 1.00%), plus between 1.50% to 3.25% based upon the Company's leverage ratio.
+On March 1, 2022, the Company executed an amendment to the Agreement, which reduced the revolving credit line from \$375 million to \$225 million and extended the maturity date of the loans under the facility from February 16, 2023 to May 30, 2023.
+The definition of Adjusted EBITDA was modified to exclude income from earnout payments and asset sales.
+On August 9, 2022, the Company executed a further amendment to the Agreement (the "Amended Facility"), which reduced the revolving credit line from \$225 million to \$190 million until September 12, 2022 with further reductions to \$180 million effective September 12, 2022 and \$170 million effective October 11, 2022.
+The Amended Facility extended the maturity date of the loans under the facility from May 30, 2023 to August 31, 2023.
+Interest is payable on the unpaid principal amount of the facility at a rate equal to the Secured Overnight Financing Rate ("SOFR", which shall be at least 1.00%), plus between 1.50% to 4.75% based upon the Company's leverage ratio.
 The Company also pays a commitment fee to the lenders in an amount equal to 0.10% to 0.40% on the undrawn portion of the Amended Facility, based upon the Company's leverage ratio.
-The amendment provided for the payment of a consent fee of 10 basis points of the commitment for each consenting lender.
+Both amendments provided for the payment of a consent fee of 10 basis points of the commitment for each consenting lender.

-At April 2, 2022, there was \$137.0 million outstanding on the revolving credit facility and there remained \$86.9 million available subject to the minimum liquidity covenant discussed below, net of outstanding letters of credit.
-The credit facility allocates up to \$20 million of the \$375 million revolving credit line for the issuance of letters of credit, including certain existing letters of credit.
-At April 2, 2022, outstanding letters of credit totaled \$1.1 million.
-The amendment will require the Company to maintain minimum liquidity, defined as unrestricted cash plus the unused revolving credit commitments, of \$35 million.
-The maximum net leverage ratio is set at 4.75 to 1 for the first and second quarters of 2022 and 3.75 to 1 thereafter, and the definition of Adjusted EBITDA has been modified to exclude income from earnout payments and asset sales.
-The Company was in compliance with its financial covenants at April 2, 2022.
+At July 2, 2022, there was \$136.0 million outstanding on the revolving credit facility and there remained \$87.9 million available subject to the minimum liquidity covenant discussed below, net of outstanding letters of credit.
+The credit facility allocates up to \$20 million of the \$225 million revolving credit line for the issuance of letters of credit, including certain existing letters of credit.
+At July 2, 2022, outstanding letters of credit totaled \$1.1 million.
+The Company is required to maintain minimum liquidity, defined as unrestricted cash plus the unused revolving credit commitments, of \$35 million.
+The maximum net leverage ratio is set at 4.75 to 1 for the first and second quarters of 2022 under the previous facility.
+The Amended Facility includes a maximum net leverage ratio of 4.25 to 1 for the third quarter of 2022 and 3.75 to 1 thereafter.
+The Company was in compliance with its financial covenants at July 2, 2022.

-The Amended Facility temporarily restricts certain activities, including dividend payments, acquisitions and share repurchases, through the third quarter of 2022.
+The Amended Facility temporarily restricts acquisitions through the third quarter of 2022, as well as dividend payments and share repurchases through the maturity date of the Amended Facility.
 The Company's obligations under the Amended Facility are jointly and severally guaranteed by each domestic subsidiary of the Company other than non-material subsidiaries.